jandragsbaek/dotfiles/README-work.md

+# Work setup

+This README is intended to suppliment the main README, to **inspire** coworkers on how to get up and running, _fast_.

-# Installing things at work
+## Installing things

 Run `work.sh`.
 It contains a bunch of packages that I personally use, but please review the file before running it blindly.